renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

     - A number formatted as a string representing the worst case price that the order may be executed at.
 For buy side orders this is a maximum price, for sell side orders this is a minimum price.
     - If no worst case price is provided, the action will fall back to setting default values (`u64::MAX` for buy side orders and `0` for sell side orders)
     - Value should be decimal corrected according to the token pair (e.g. `price * 10**(quoteDecimals - baseDecimals)`)
+- minFillSize (optional)
+    - `bigint`
+    - The minimum fill size for the order.
+It should be equal to or less than the amount.
+    - If not provided, it defaults to `BigInt(0)`, allowing any fill size.

 **Return Type**